 Collect this “first pass” distillate and now repeat a winterization process & another hexane, or pentane wash at this point.
 In the second treatment we find the most color reduction and compound purity results prior to the second distillation or beyond.

-This process allows the second, third, etc passes to be done at a faster pace, while the material dwels in lower temperature unaffected.
-High seperation processes at higher initial first pass temps causes many more issues, thus resulting in the refined and precise protocol we have created to reduce any high temperature exposure times.
+This process allows the second, third, etc passes to be done at a faster pace, while the material dwells in lower temperature unaffected.
+High separation processes at higher initial first pass temps causes many more issues, thus resulting in the refined and precise protocol we have created to reduce any high temperature exposure times.